 Some injury cases may seem more straightforward than others.
 For instance, if you were hit by a drunk driver while crossing the street, you may think that you will receive a settlement or award easily.
 Unfortunately, we have seen that even seemingly clear cases for compensation can be challenged or denied.

+Nonetheless, we put what we have seen and experienced to work for you.
 We will deal with all the common complications and tough aspects of a case for you.
-We will handle situations where an insurer:
+For instance, we will handle situations where an insurer:

 You may deal with other complications beyond these issues, but we have experience with many forms of personal injury claims.